zulfacn/PortoFolio/README.md

 # Data Analysis and Data Science Hub
 ## Sharing Knowledge in Data Analysis, Data Science and Machine Learning
 Any given feedbacks will be appraciated.
-The challenge used in this respiratory are challenge given to me in order to complete our training.
+The challenge used in this respiratory are challenge given to me in order to complete my Data Scientist training.

 #### I use Google Colab to write coding in pyhton